algosup/2023-2024-project-4-sportshield-team-6/documents/quality-assurance/test-cases.md

 - Test steps:
     1. Perform slight movements.
     2. Perform significant movements.
-- Expected result: The movement detection algorithm should correctly detect the movements.
+- Expected result: The movement detection algorithm should correctly detect the movements, and emit sound more or less loud depending on the amplitude and the duration of the movement.
 - Actual result: [To be filled]
 - Status: Pending testing
 - Priority: Critical